IBM-Cloud/docs/services/IoT/nl/fr/devices/libraries/mbedcpp.md

   // Create DeviceClient
   IoTF::DeviceClient client(organization, deviceType, deviceId);

-  // Get the DeviceID(MAC Address) if we are in quickstart mode and device id is not specified if((strcmp(organization, QUICKSTART) == 0) && (strcmp("", deviceId) == 0))
+  // Get the DeviceID(MAC Address) if we are in quickstart mode and device ID is not specified if((strcmp(organization, QUICKSTART) == 0) && (strcmp("", deviceId) == 0))
   {
   	char tmpBuf[50];